val-town/vtlsp/README.md

 # Demo

-We have a full demo of all the components of this repo in [./demo], where we deploy a simple React app with Codemirror that connects to the `Deno` language server over a WebSocket connection to a cloudflare container.
-It runs a WebSocket server with simple language server proxy modifications: Deno requires a `deno.json` in the directory of the language server to activate, and can get buggy if files do not actually exist locally, so the proxy simulates those two things on respective requests.
+We have a full demo of all the components of this repo in [./demo], where we deploy a simple React app with Codemirror that connects to the `Deno` language server over a WebSocket connection to a cloudflare container (an easy, ephemeral docker container in the cloud).
+It runs a WebSocket server for the deno language server with simple language server proxy modifications: Deno requires a `deno.json` in the directory of the language server to activate, and can get buggy if files do not actually exist locally, so the proxy simulates those two things on respective requests.

 # Alternatives and Inspiration